Raphael-Boichot/SGTE-ThermDoc-database/README.md

 Search_for_elements('Mo')       %search for pure aluminium metal only Search_for_elements('Mg','Al')  %search for Mg-Al binary only
 ```
-The current version of the code does not allow to refine an enquiry (like papers about Mg-Al binaries from 2005), may be programmed on request.
+The current version of the code does not allow to refine an enquiry (like papers about Mg-Al binaries from a given author), may be programmed on request.

 ```matlab
 Search_for_authors('Chatillon','Nuta')  %search for Chatillon and Nuta as authors